Bacon jam: Preparation

 Bacon jam is made by cooking chopped bacon, draining most of the grease, then slow cooking it with diced onions, brown sugar, balsamic vinegar, salt, and black pepper.
 Garlic, maple syrup, and other vinegars are also common ingredients.
 Less frequently used ingredients include bourbon whiskey, brewed coffee, thyme, and salt.
-Despite the name, bacon jam is not jam-like, but has chunks of bacon and other ingredients in a sticky glaze; some cooks make it smoother in a food processor.
+Bacon jam is not a smooth jam, but has chunks of bacon and other ingredients in a sticky glaze; some cooks make it smoother in a food processor.
 Commercial bacon jam tends to be smoother than home-made.

 The original Skillet Street version contains 36% protein and fat from bacon and 11% sugar.
-Other commercially packaged products may contain trace-17% protein and fat from the bacon and 35-66% sugar.
-Recipes on the web have 4–6 times as much raw bacon by weight as sugar; since cooked bacon is about 30% the weight of raw, bacon jam has about 1.2-1.8 times as much bacon as sugar.
+Other commercially packaged products may contain trace-17% protein and fat from the bacon and 35–66% sugar.
+Recipes on the web have 4–6 times as much raw bacon by weight as sugar; since cooked bacon is about 30% the weight of raw, bacon jam has about 1.2–1.8 times as much bacon as sugar.

 Shelf life

-Unlike fruit jams, bacon jam cannot be stored at room temperature, or made shelf-stable by home canning, even if vinegar or sugar are added.
-It can be held in a refrigerator for 2-4 weeks, or frozen.
+Unlike fruit jams, the original bacon jam could not be stored at room temperature, or made shelf-stable by home canning, even if vinegar or sugar were added.
+It can be held in a refrigerator for 2–4 weeks, or frozen.
 Foodborne illness from bacon jam has been traced to inadequate refrigeration.

+Commercial bacon jam is formulated and processed to be shelf-stable until it is opened.

 Similar products

 There are many spreadable pork products vaguely similar to bacon jam: Italian (Calabria) 'nduja, Austrian (Styria) verhackert, German mettwurst and teewurst.
 These are cured or raw products, not cooked like bacon jam.
 French (Touraine) rillettes are a shredded confit which can be made of pork and salt, but are not otherwise seasoned; Balzac once called them "brune confiture" 'brown jam'.
-None of these products use crisped meat, none are sweetened, and none are used as condiments -- rather, they are eaten as charcuterie with bread.
+None of these products use crisped meat, none are sweetened, and none are used as condiments – rather, they are eaten as charcuterie with bread.